-Manufacturers and distributors are prohibited from imposing a fixed percentage or other reduction in the time and compensation allowed to the dealer for warranty repairs not attributable to a specific repair.
+Manufacturers and distributors are prohibited from imposing a fixed percentage or other reduction in the time or compensation allowed to the dealer for warranty repairs not attributable to a specific

-The time and compensation applicable to a specific warranty repair may be reduced only upon 15 days' prior written notice to the dealer.
+The time or compensation applicable to a specific warranty repair may be reduced only upon 15 days' prior written notice to the dealer.
+(Veh.
+Code § 3065(a)(2))

-A franchisee can file a protest to challenge the reduction in time and compensation applicable to specific parts or labor operations.
-The protest needs to be filed within 6 months "following the franchisee's receipt of the notice of the reduction."
-If there is a hearing, the franchisor has the burden of "establishing the reasonableness of the reduction and adequacy and fairness of the resulting compensation."
+A franchisee can file a protest to challenge the reduction in time or compensation applicable to specific parts or labor operations.
+The protest needs to be filed within 6 months "following the franchisee's receipt of notice of the reduction."
+If there is a hearing, the franchisor has the burden of "establishing the reasonableness of the reduction and adequacy and fairness of the resulting reduction in time or compensation."
 (Veh.
-Code § 3065(a))
+Code § 3065(a)(3))